-A strong earth quake in 1693 damaged many buildings especially the Cathedral and a new one was built.
+A strong earthquake in 1693 damaged many buildings especially the Cathedral.
+A new cathedral had to be build due to the amount of damage it had.
 So when certain buildings were restructured it was decided to rebuild them in the Baroque style.

 The entrance which we find today is not the original one and was designed by Charles Francois de Mondion in 1724 for Grand Master of the Order of St. John, Manoel de Vilhena.
 When one is entering Mdina one is able to see the coat of arms of the Grand Master Manoel de Vilhena, representing his outstanding successes during his war.

 The Grand Master had decided to enlarge the Vilhena palace and for this purpose he had to shift the position of the gate sideways.
 It is still visible today from the outside.

 The Mdina fortifications have three gates.
 The main gate side and back doors.

 The main gate was built during the reign of Grand Master Vilhena when he decided to enlarge the Vilhena Palace and for this purpose he had to shift the position of the main entrance gate sideways.

 The old door position is still visible from the outside.
 Here there are three stone statues.
 St. Agatha, the patron saint, St. Paul who brought Christianity to Malta and St. Publius who was the Governor of the Island when St. Paul was shipwrecked.
 During that time a Maltese family named Inguanez used to govern and you can see the coat of arms on the city walls.